nus-cs2103-AY2122S1/tp/docs/UserGuide.md

    Applicant data are displayed as a list in the **Applicant Panel**.
    ![Applicant Diagram](images/ApplicantDiagram.png)

-5. Now that your app is set up and running, lets run through a quick workflow on managing an applicant:<br>
+5. Now that your app is set up and running, lets run through a quick sample workflow on managing an applicant:<br>
 **Note**: Type in your commands into the **Command Box** and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.
    1. Use **`clear`** command to clear the existing sample data.
    2. Suppose you have an applicant named `John Doe` that you have scouted from online sources and want to add him to